glouppe/info8006-introduction-to-ai/projects/project3/README.md

  1. **Filter Components**

 	- 1.a. - **2 points** - Describe the parametrized model of the rusty sensor (see `_getEvidence` of the `BeliefStateAgent` class).
 	- 1.b. - **1 point** - Describe the belief state structure related to the ghost position.
 	- 1.c. - **1 point** - Describe the transition model of `aafraid` (see `/pacman_module/ghostAgents.py`).
 	- 1.d. - **1 point** - Describe the transition model of `afraid` (see `/pacman_module/ghostAgents.py`).
 	- 1.e. - **1 point** - Describe the transition model of `confused` (see `/pacman_module/ghostAgents.py`).
 	- 1.f. - **1 point** - Provide a parametrized transition model which is capable to describe `aafraid`, `afraid` and `confused` by only picking a value for the unique parameter.

  2. **Implementation**
  	- 2.a. - **4 points** - Implement the **Bayes filtering** algorithm.
 This should be done in the `updateBeliefStates` function of `filter.py`, following the template of `beliefstateagent.py`.
 		 - Your implementation must work with multiple ghosts.
 		 - The belief state updated by your implementation must eventually converge to an uncertainty area for each ghost.
 	- 2.b. - **1 point** - Might the sensor return abnormal data?
 If so, how does they influence the behavior of your filter implementation ?
 Justify your answer.

  3. **Experiment**
  	- 3.a. - **1 point** - Provide a measure of the uncertainty of the belief state(s).
 	- 3.b. - **1 point** - Provide a measure of the quality of the belief state(s).
-	 - 3.c. - **2 points** - Run your filter implementation several times against `/pacman_module/layouts/large_filter.lay` layout, all ghosts and 5 parameters of the rusty sensor.
-Record the two aforementioned measures (see `_recordMetrics` function in `beliefstateagent.py`) over trials and time.
+	- 3.c. - **2 points** - Run your filter implementation several times against `/pacman_module/layouts/large_filter.lay` layout, all ghosts and 5 carefully chosen parameters of the rusty sensor.
+		 - Record the two aforementioned measures (see `_recordMetrics` function in `beliefstateagent.py`) over trials and time.
 		 - As the number of pages of the report is limited, we advise you to minimise the number of plots by combining curves whenever possible.
 		 - You need to mention the 5 parameters that you have chosen for the rusty sensor.
 Otherwise, your curves will be considered as not provided.
 		 - Each curve that does not correctly plot a mean and a variance through several simulations will be considered as not provided.
 	- 3.d. - **1 point** - How does the ghost transition model parameters affects its behavior and its impact on the belief state updates?
 Justify your answer by using your measures and the model itself.
 	- 3.e. - **1 point** - How does the rusty sensor parameter affects its behavior and its impact on the belief state updates?
 Justify your answer by using your measures and the model itself.
 	- 3.f. - **1 point** - How would you implement a stochastic Pacman controller eager to eat ghosts using only its current position, the set of legal actions and the current belief state?
                  - You do not need to provide a pseudo-code algorithm, only to explain intuitively and in a few lines your implementation strategy.